wg99526/MiCloudGit/README.md

 ## Launch App
 The web application supports up to five concurrent users.
-If the application is too crowded, you can launch the app from your computer by typing the following command after installing prerequisite packages
+If the application is too crowded, you can launch the app from your computer by typing the following command after installing prerequisite packages.

 In R terminal:
 ```